Like any professional business, especially of the entrepreneur variety, bloggers have a lot of things that they need to help grow their business.

 One of the best investments a blogger can make is in her photography skills and photography equipment.
 Stock photos are nice and all, but learning how to take better images is pretty darn essential.
 Here are different blogger gift ideas relating to photography:

 I used to have the Nikon D3100 as an entry level camera.
 It’s been great to learn the ropes of shooting in manual.
-I now have a Nikon D5500.
-Any high quality DSLR with interchangeable lenses make for a great gift idea.
+I now have a Nikon D5500 which is also great.
+Any high-quality DSLR with interchangeable lenses make for a great gift idea for bloggers!

 You may already have the nice camera, but what you really lack is the great lens!
+Many lenses that come with DSLR are okay, but won’t do all the amazing things you generally love in photography.
 I love my Nikkor 35mm fixed lens!
 It takes such pretty pictures and allows for better pictures in lower light too.

 If you want to do take video or photos while your hands are doing something else, a tripod sure is handy!
 A basic tripod with a bag is what I use and it works well!